xcp-ng/xcp-ng-org/docs/project/development-process/pull-requests.md

 in a timely manner.
 Review workflows break down when participants become unreachable.
 Long delays create context switching, merge conflicts, frustration, and reduced throughput.

-Being responsive is important for reviewers.
-It is even more important for authors: a reviewer who has paged your change into their head loses that context quickly, and a pull request that goes quiet usually has to be reviewed again from the start.
+It's important for reviewers to be responsive.
+It is possibly even more important for authors to be responsive to reviews: a reviewer who has paged your change into their head loses that context quickly, and a pull request that goes quiet for some time usually has to be reviewed again from the start once updated.

 ### Answering a review {#answering-a-review}

-#### Re-test after making changes {#re-test-after-making-changes}

-**When addressing review comments, test the updated code again.**
+#### Craft and test your PR updates {#craft-and-test-your-pr-updates}

 Never assume that a small change is automatically safe.
 A surprising number of review cycles are spent catching mistakes introduced while addressing previous comments.
 The last edit, made when the work already feels finished, is the one that tends to get the least attention.

+Treat pull request updates with the same attention as the initial pull request.
+Resist the urge to rush them.

+And, most importantly, **when addressing review comments, test the updated code again**, and say so explicitly.

 #### Reply to comments, and request re-review explicitly {#reply-to-comments-and-request-re-review-explicitly}